Proud (Transgender) Woman to Wholehearted Christian

 My yearning to live as a woman has never subsided.
 It’s not because living as a woman was unfulfilling that I decided to go back to living as a man.
 It was because I desired to live in a way that pleased God.

 In the realm of transgender, people will often say “It’s nowhere in the bible, how can you come at this conviction to return to being a man?”.
 My answer is, I was very much following my heart with what I felt was right and I loved being a woman.
 However, my heart was not surrendered to God, it was surrendered to myself.
-If our feelings are above God and his order of creation and his will for us, then it’s idolatry.
-Christianity involves self-denial, Christianity without self-denial is very attractive but that’s not Christianity.
+Following Christ involves self-denial, Christianity without self-denial is very attractive but that’s not Christianity.

-Sometimes we feel like we get baptised and think life is going to be beautiful but the word says:
+Sometimes we get baptised and think life is going to be beautiful but the word says: